sloughlin/RoboSubCVTestBench/README.md

 --test-video=&lt;supply the path to your test video here&gt;
 If you want to generate an output video instead of just clicking through the results use this parameter --output-video=&lt;supply the path to your output video here&gt;
+If you want to draw the associated meta data of the video over your debug image you can specifiy --meta-overlay If you want to have your algorithm scored against associated meta data specify --score To select a metadata file to use:
+--test-metadata=&lt;supply the path to your video metadata here&gt;

+Remember you can specify your own parameters and decode them in the __init__ of your CVClass if you want to give tunable parameters to your code.

 In src/demos/empty_cv_test there is the script test.py, this is an example script you can add code into the section labled #### CV CODE HERE and do operations on the input image from the video.
 You can then draw over the image any debug information or detections of buoys and return a debug image showing what your code is seeing/thinking.